centrahq/api-documentation/pages/04.guides/erp-with-gql/docs.md

 #### Request

-Use the previously known Variant and Size ID.
+Use the previously known Variant, Size and Warehouse ID.
 You need to iterate through all the sizes.

 One size: